WebKit/WebKit/LayoutTests/imported/w3c/web-platform-tests/docs/writing-tests/testdriver.md

 ```

 Note that if an action uses an element reference, the context will be
-derived from that element, and must match any explictly set
+derived from that element, and must match any explicitly set
 context.
 Using elements in multiple contexts in a single action chain
 is not supported.